-After exploring the backwaters of Kerala and having a perfect rejuvenation in the house boat in Alleppey, I further traveled to unearth the paradisiacal beauty of Thekkady, which is famous for Periyar Tiger Reserve and the spice plantations.
-On the Kerala-Tamil Nadu border, this famous forest of deciduous and Savanah grasslands is home to lion-tailed macaque, sambar, gaur, Nilgiri langur, elephant, deer, Indian bison, bear and more.
+After exploring the backwaters of Kerala and having a perfect rejuvenation in the house boat in Alleppey, I further traveled to unearth the paradisiacal beauty of Thekkady, which is famous for the Periyar Tiger Reserve and the spice plantations.
+On the Kerala-Tamil Nadu border, this famous forest of deciduous and Savanah grasslands is home to lion-tailed macaque, sambar, gaur, Nilgiri langur, elephant, deer, Indian bison, bear, and more.
 Adding more serenity to its landscape, there is a placid and tranquil lake near the reserve and it is a must-visit attraction for tourists.
-Thekkady stands unique with its peacefulness, harmonious greenery and plantations.
-The accommodation options in this eye-soothing town are many and some of the thekkady hotels are fabulously built amidst dense biodiversity.
+Thekkady stands unique with its peacefulness, harmonious greenery, and plantations.
+The accommodation options in this eye-soothing town are many and some of the Thekkady hotels are fabulously built amidst dense biodiversity.
+The night walking in Periyar and my stay at Carmelia Haven were the highlights of this trip.

 Five Highlights of my 2 days stay in Thekkady